yousefambioh/IBM_banks_ETL/README.md

 # IBM_banks_ETL
 Developed as part of IBM's Python for Data Engineering course on Coursera, this project demonstrates key concepts in data engineering

+A multinational firm has hired you as a data engineer.
+Your task is to access and process data according to specific requirements.
+Your boss has assigned you to compile a list of the top 10 largest banks in the world, ranked by market capitalization in billion USD.
+Additionally, you need to transform the data and store it in USD, GBP, EUR, and INR, using the exchange rate information provided to you in a CSV file.
+The processed information should be saved locally in a CSV format and as a database table.
+Managers from different countries will query the database table to extract the list and view the market capitalization values in their respective currencies